75 Things No Man Over 50 Should Own

 No. You know why.
-C’mon, have you not seen your reflection in a mirror?
 Cut it out!
 (Literally.)
-If you really want your ‘do to make you look younger, take a look at the 15 Best Men’s Haircuts for Looking A Decade Younger.
+If you really want your 'do to make you look younger, take a look at these 15 Best Men's Haircuts for Looking A Decade Younger.

 Any book whose premise is how to "score" with "chicks."

-It’s arguable than ever owning dating tomes by Neil Strauss or Tucker Max was always a terrible idea.
-But if you’re 50 and you’ve got one of their books on your shelf, it’s sending a signal to the world that you’re determined to die alone and unloved.
+It's arguable that ever owning dating tomes by Neil Strauss or Tucker Max was always a terrible idea.
+But if you're 50 and you've got one of their books on your shelf?
+It's no longer an argument.

 Manuals for appliances and electronics.

 Spoiler alert: Nobody is trying to steal your wallet.
-Or at least nobody is being deterred from stealing your wallet because there’s a gigantic chain hanging from your front pocket.
-That isn’t intimidating to pickpockets.
-It’s intimidating to anybody who doesn’t want to be cornered by you at a social function so that you can explain how you went to CBGB’s once and the underground music scene just isn’t as cool as it was when you first started wearing wallet chains as a fashion accessory.
+Or at least nobody is being deterred from stealing your wallet because there's a gigantic chain hanging from your front pocket.
+That isn't intimidating to pickpockets.
+It's intimidating to anybody who doesn't want to hear that you saw Elvis Costello at CBGB once upon a time, and that the underground music scene just isn't as cool as it was when wallet chains first became a fashion accessory.

 A collection of funky shot glasses.